 - Investors can earn 0.11-0.18% per year, risk-free, in 2010-2016.
-Strategy: borrow in USD (GC repo), invest in negative basis currency GC repo (Japanese yen, Danish krona, euro).
+Strategy: borrow (short) in USD GC repo, invest (long) in negative basis currency GC repo (Japanese yen, Danish krona, euro).
 Or, borrow in positive basis currency GC repo (CAD, AUD), invest in USD GC repo.
 There is no exchange rate risk and no credit risk in these transactions.
 Arbitrage = infinite SR. - They argue the key culprit for the CIP violation is the interaction of: - 1.
-Balance sheet constraints that financial intermediaries face, due to post-crisis regulatory reform (e.g., supplementary leverage ratio, Volcker rule).
+Balance sheet constraints that financial intermediaries face, due to post-crisis regulatory reform (e.g., Supplementary Leverage Ratio rule, Volcker rule).
 CIP arbitrage trades make leverage ratio requirements more binding. - 2.
 International imbalances in investment demand and funding supply across currencies (e.g., persistently high net demand for NZD and AUD and high net supply of JPY).
 Accounted for by imbalances in savings and investments across countries. - Costs prevents intermediaries from arbitraging away the profits. - Smoking gun: quarter-end anomaly.
 Investors pay more attention to regulatory constraints at quarter-end. - One-month CIP deviations increase exactly one month before quarter end, when the one-month forward has to appear on quarter-end balance sheet ("treated").
-Three-month CIP trade needs to appear on quarter-end report regardless of when it is executed ("control"). - Diff-in-diff: banking regulation causally affects asset prices.
+Three-month forwards needs to appear on quarter-end report regardless of when it is executed ("control"). - Diff-in-diff: banking regulation causally affects asset prices.